wiesenfa/challengeR/README.md

-Methods and open-source toolkit foranalyzing and visualizing challenge results
+Methods and open-source toolkit for analyzing and visualizing challenge results
 ================